tabishnaqvi1311/tabishnaqvi1311/README.md

 ## About Me 🚀
 - Pre final year computer science student eager to build impactful software
+- Building a search engine for tech blogs
 - Likes astronomy, music and math
 - Currently exploring distributed systems and machine learning
 - Also blogs from time to time